AdaCompNUS/CS4278-5478-Project-Materials/README.md

 Similar to Assignment 3, you generate the control files for submission.

-A sample file for the environment is available [here](./example.py).
+A sample file for the python environment is available [here](./example.py).
 We also include a [sample control file](./map5_seed11.txt).
 It illustrates how to add arguments and output your controls to a file.
 To try our simple policy,
 ```
 python example.py --map-name map5 --seed 11
 ```